 Estella describes her cold personality in Great Expectations.

-A fearsome criminal, Magwitch escapes from a prison ship at the beginning of Great Expectations and terrorizes Pip in the grounds of a cemetery.
+A fearsome criminal, Magwitch escapes from a prison ship at the beginning of Great Expectations and terrorizes Pip in the grounds of a churchyard.
 However Pip’s subsequent kindness to him makes a deep impression.

 A fearful man, all in coarse grey, with a great iron on his leg.
 A man with no hat, and with broken shoes, and with an old rag tied round his head.
 A man who had been soaked in water, and smothered in mud, and lamed by stones, and cut by flints, and stung by nettles, and torn by briars; who limped, and shivered, and glared, and growled; and whose teeth chattered in his head as he seized me by the chin.